jaeheonshim/vibenet/README.md

 A while ago I canceled my Spotify subscription and began building my own offline music library.
 But something I always missed was Spotify's ability to generate smart playlists like *Morning Mix* or *Driving Vibes*.
 Spotify doesn't publish how its algorithm creates these playlists, so I set out to build my own system.

+VibeNet is a lightweight Python package and CLI that predicts musical emotions and attributes (valence, energy, danceability, acousticness, etc.) directly from raw audio.
+It utilizes a distilled EfficientNet student model trained with teacher-student distillation on the Free Music Archive (FMA) dataset.

 ## Quick Links

 There are a few different ways to use VibeNet depending on your intended use case.